NSHipster/articles/2019-03-18-swift-foundation-error-protocols.md

 </dl>

-If you haven't heard of any of these until now, you may be wondering when when you'd ever use them.
+If you haven't heard of any of these until now, you may be wondering when you'd ever use them.
 Well, as the adage goes,
 _"There's no time like the present"_.